Machine Learning and Deep Learning – What’s the Difference?

 These days, there are vast amounts of data in industries, like financial services, legal, retail, healthcare, and manufacturing.
 More data than several humans could ever wade through in many lifetimes.
 Fortunately, AI and deep learning models enable businesses to better use their data and make business decisions based on facts, instead of gut instincts.

+AI and deep learning models enable businesses to get better use of their data.
 You may view ML simply as data parsing or processing.
 But it goes well beyond that.

 Consider the following definition from AI advisory firm Emerj: “Machine Learning is the science of getting computers to learn and act like humans do, and improve their learning over time in an autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.”